 10 Top Things to do in Kuranda

 The village of Kuranda is both scenic and historic having been established in the 1880s.
 The Skyrail Kuranda Terminal is located at one end above the Baroon River.
 You can take a shuttle bus up the road to the far end where the markets and many attractions are located but if you possibly can we’d recommend walking.
 It’s only around a kilometre to the far end and there’s plenty to explore along the way.
 Here are some of the most popular things to do in Kuranda:

 1. Australian Butterfly Sanctuary

-Located at the opposite end to the Skyrail depot is the Australian Butterfly Sanctuary.
+Located at the opposite end of the road from the Skyrail depot is the Australian Butterfly Sanctuary.
 We’d already spotted a few jewel-coloured butterflies fluttering around since we’d arrived in Tropical North Queensland so were really interested in learning more about what they were.
-The two lovely ladies working in here when we arrived were so knowledgable and happy to share what they’d learned over many years working here.
+The two lovely ladies working here when we arrived were so knowledgeable and happy to share what they’d learned over many years working here.
 They gave us a great start and we then spent ages inside watching and photographing the various butterflies.

 You might even find you have a few free-loaders landing on you as you wander around.
 I didn’t notice I had this hat ornament join me until people started pointing their phones and camera’s at me but he seemed to find it a comfortable resting place, just check yourself before you leave so you don’t accidentally take anyone home.

 A top tip we learned when we were there is that the butterflies will be more likely attached to you if you wear something red, pink or white.